WeiminGao/Cybersecurity-WEEK-10-11-Honeypot/README.md

   # GIF for MHN Admin Application
   <img src="MHN_Admin_Application.gif">

-## Any Issue Encoutered
+## Any Issue Encountered
 Configuration of mhn and vm instances actually took a lot of time but overall all the issues had been resolved.
-ERROR 1: Killed python initdatabase.py.
+1. ERROR 1: Killed python initdatabase.py.
 Once run $ sudo supervisorctl status, only geoloc, honeymap, hpfeeds-broker and mnemosyne are running. (solution: increase VM RAM to at least 1GB)
-ERROR 2: mhn-celery-worker do not running (solution: undate python version to 3.2.1 or higher in mhn-admin VM) ERROR 3: When connect honeypots to mhn-admin always return a failure message: connection time out.
+2. ERROR 2: mhn-celery-worker do not running (solution: undate python version to 3.2.1 or higher in mhn-admin VM)
+3. ERROR 3: When connect honeypots to mhn-admin always return a failure message: connection time out.
          (solution: check/rebuild mhn-admin and mhn-honeypot firewall.
 Also try to run [$ sudo apt-get update] and [$ sudo apt-get install software-properties-common -y] in mhn-honeypot ssh)